DABH/network_animations/README.md

 # Testing

-From the root directory, you can run `yarn start` to start a local development server on `http://localhost:8080`.
+From the root directory, you can run `yarn start` to start a local development server on `http://localhost:8080/network_animations/`.
+Point your browser to that address to view the animations running locally.
-Point your browser to that address to view the animations running locally.  `yarn build` can also be run to see if the packaging is successful.
-Continuous integration is enabled for the master branch of this repository, and it currently just runs `yarn build` to make sure everything can compile.
+`yarn build` can also be run to see if the packaging is successful.
+Continuous integration is enabled for the master branch of this repository, and it currently just runs `yarn build` to make sure everything compiles.

 # License